Bathtub Party Day

 The Archimedes Principle Was Proven With A Bathtub

-One of the most popular anecdotes around is that Archimedes invented a method of determining the volume of an object that has an irregular shape.
+One of the most popular anecdotes is that Archimedes invented a method of determining the volume of an object with an irregular shape.

-According to the story, a votive crown was made for King Hiero II of Syracuse, who just so happened to be the person who also supplied the gold for the construction of the crown.
+According to the story, a votive crown was made for King Hiero II of Syracuse, who also supplied the gold for the construction of the crown.
 The king wanted to find out if some silver had been substituted for some of the gold, so he tasked Archimedes with finding out.

-Archimedes couldn’t melt down the crown to measure just how much gold was used, so he had to come up with a novel approach to the problem.
-While taking a bath, he noticed that his weight displaced an amount of water that was equal to his volume.
+Archimedes couldn’t melt down the crown to measure how much gold was used, so he had to come up with a novel approach to the problem.
+While taking a bath, he noticed that his weight displaced an amount of water equal to his volume.

 By taking the mass of the crown and dividing it by the volume of water it displaced in a tub, he was able to discover its density.
-Since lower quality metals would have a lower density it would replace less water.
+Since lower-quality metals would have a lower density, they would displace less water.
 And for anyone wondering, that crown wasn’t pure gold—it was mixed with silver.

 How To Celebrate Bathtub Party Day